CUTLER-H2020/DataCrawlers/Economic/eurostat/README.md

 # Crawler for Eurostat

-DUTH's crawler to download data from Eurostat
+DUTH's crawler to download data from Eurostat.
-The crawler downloads data for several economic indicators from Eurostat for the 4 pilot-cities and their regions (Antalya, Antwerp, Cork, Thessaloniki)
+The crawler downloads data for several economic indicators from Eurostat for the 4 pilot-cities and their regions (Antalya, Antwerp, Cork, Thessaloniki).
 The table bellow presents both the economic indicators and the fields used by the crawler:

 | Dataset  | Fields |